Skip to main content Skip to navigation

 • The appointment will last approximately 2-3 hours.

-• You will receive a Zoom link from Program Coordinator Kate Raber.
+• You will receive an automated Zoom link from the hospital.
+If you do not receive it within 15 minutes of your visit time, please email Program Coordinator Kate Raber.

-• Newly diagnosed patients will visit with our gastroenterologist, psychologist and education staff at their first visit.
-Follow-ups will occur at 3 months (with our dietitian and nurse practitioner), 6 months and 1 year.
+• Newly diagnosed patients will visit with a GI team member (gastroenterologist or nurse practitioner), psychologist and education staff at their first visit.
+Follow-ups will occur at 3 months (with our dietitian and a GI team member), 6 months and 1 year.

-• Patients with an established celiac disease diagnosis will meet with gastroenterologist, psychologist, dietitian and education staff at their first visit.
+• Patients with an established celiac disease diagnosis will meet with a GI team member (gastroenterologist or nurse practitioner), psychologist, dietitian and education staff at their first visit.
 Follow-up visits will occur annually (or sooner, if needed).

 For questions relating to resources available through the program or for help setting up a 504 plan for your child's school, please email Program Coordinator Kate Raber.